Tobacco farmer’s son endorses smoking ban in most workplaces

 Republican Gov. Matt Bevin, who is running for re-election, has said smoking bans should be a local issue.
 But he has chosen for his running mate Republican state Sen. Ralph Alvarado, a medical doctor who has led the fight for a statewide smoking ban.

-Recently, Alvarado and other lawmakers have shifted their focus to ban all tobacco products at Kentucky’s public schools and school-sponsored events.
-Out of Kentucky’s 173 school districts, 99 do not have such bans in place, according to the Foundation for a Healthy Kentucky.
+Recently, Alvarado and other lawmakers have shifted their focus to ban all tobacco products at Kentucky’s public schools and school-sponsored events, a proposal that is gaining traction in the state legislature this year.

 “It isn’t as simple as a governor saying, ‘I want it,’ or not.
 You have to have the buy-in of the legislature,” Alvarado said.